The Petit Lenormand can be clearly traced to an oracle called ‘Das Spiel der Hofnung’

-Research by Detlef Hoffmann indicates that the Petit Lenormand can be clearly traced back to an oracle called ‘Das Spiel der Hofnung (sic) / Le jeu de l’espérance’ (The Game of Hope), published around 1800 by G.P.J.
+It translates into The Game of Hope, and was first published around 1800 by G.P.J.
 Bieling in Nuremberg, Germany.
-This suggests clearly that publishers of the time tried to capitalize on Mlle Lenormand’s good name, and re-branded the Game of Hope: ‘Le Petit Jeu Lenormand’ shortly after Mlle Lenormand’s death in 1843.
+This suggests clearly that publishers of the time tried to capitalize on Ms. Lenormand’s good name, and re-branded the Game of Hope: ‘Le Petit Jeu Lenormand’ shortly after Mlle Lenormand’s death in 1843.

-If the Petit Lenormand wasn’t Mlle Lenormand’s creation, then what did she use?
+If the Petit Lenormand wasn’t Ms. Lenormand’s creation, then what did she use?

 Well, we know with very good certainty that Ms. Lenormand used a variety of divination techniques and tools ranging from ordinary playing cards, to palmistry, and even astrology in order to read peoples’ fortunes, but nowhere in her writings do we have any indication of her using any of the cards that now bear her name, or this ‘Game of Hope’ for that matter.

 We do, however, have several accounts where she personally used ordinary playing cards.
 These were perhaps her preferred method because carrying ordinary playing cards wasn’t a crime.
 Carrying a Tarot deck with her everywhere she went, might have stirred up a lot more trouble with the authorities at the time, and it is no wonder that the sign on her door said: “Libraire” (bookstore in English) and didn’t refer to any fortune telling services!

 52 cards, 36 or 32?